KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 - C++
 - Cygwin
 title: Setting up your competitive programming environment using Cygwin
-description: There are a number of ways you can setup your competitive programming environment.
-In this post I'll mostly be focusing on using Cygwin with GVIM/VIM/Notepad++ setups along with CPP templates that can help speed up your initial setup process during a competition.
+description: There are a number of ways you can set up your competitive programming environment.
+In this post, I'll mostly be focusing on using Cygwin with GVIM/VIM/Notepad++ setups and CPP templates.
-date: 2021-05-12T18:30:00Z
+date: 2021-05-12T18:30:00.000+00:00
 thumbnail: "../images/cygwinsetupcp.png"

 ---